hannah-jwsrcsm/Data-Analytics/README.md

 # Data-Analytics

-# Hi, I’m Anna Khanova 👋
+# Hi, I’m Hannah 👋

 Business Analyst with a unique combination of technical skills and client communication.
-Here I share projects in **data analytics, SEO strategy, and AI experiments**.
+I bridge business and technology through data, analytics, and a bit of sarcasm.

+---

+## 📂 Projects
+- 🎓 **Learning Projects** → case studies and tasks from Yandex courses (Python, SQL, ML basics)
+- 📊 **SEO Analytics** → data reports, CTR analysis, and structured data experiments

+---

+## 🛠 Tech
-**Tech:** Python · SQL · Pandas · Matplotlib · JSON-LD · Google Search Console
+Python · SQL

+---

+✨ # I fix broken queries faster than I find a wave worth paddling for.*